IVF at GENESIS Fertility New York

 At GENESIS, we offer IVF to our patients according to standard, well-accepted medical protocols.
 Many patients who might conceive with IVF at other programs successfully conceive at GENESIS using less aggressive measures.
 When patients do enter our IVF program, we generally transfer the minimum number of embryos that will give a realistic chance of conception, but with a minimal chance of multifetal pregnancy.
 We take pride in the fact that our pregnancy rates are high, yet our multifetal pregnancy rates are among the lowest in the NYC area.
 Finally, at GENESIS we treat patients, not our IVF statistics.
 Being on the very top statistical rung is not something we chase, because it comes at a cost of being overly selective and closing the door on too many “difficult” patients.
 We welcome patients who have failed IVF at other programs into ours, so long as they are aware of the risks and benefits of doing so.
 Happily, many patients who have failed at other programs have succeeded in our hands.
 These are just some of the elements that prompt us to boast of exceptional outcomes at the GENESIS program.

 In Vitro Fertilization (IVF) is a well-established, safe, and effective treatment option for infertility with over 140,000 IVF cycles reported each year in the US.

 While there are many other ART (Assisted Reproductive Technologies) treatment options available, IVF success rates are much higher than other options like Intrauterine Insemination (IUI) and may shorten the time to a successful outcome in many cases.

-Your Genesis Fertility physician may recommend IVF treatment for the following conditions:
+Your Genesis Fertility New York physician may recommend IVF treatment for the following conditions: